Saleh Ahmad Takrim

-Hafez Saleh Ahmad Takrim (born 31 December 2008) is a Bangladeshi hafez of the Quran.
+Saleh Ahmad Takrim (born 31 December 2008) is a Bangladeshi hafez of the Quran.
 He won first place in the 38th Islamic Republic of Iran's International Holy Quran Competition in Tehran, Iran in 2022 at the age of 13.
 Also, in 2020, he won the Hafezul Quran Competition organized by Banglavision Television in the month of Ramadan.
-Hafez Saleh Ahmad Takrim participated in the 42nd King Abdulaziz International Hafezul Quran Competition held in Mecca, Saudi Arabia in 2022, in which 153 Hafez from 111 countries participated.
-In the fourth category of the competition, Hafez Saleh Ahmad Takrim won the third place and won a prize of 1 lakh riyals.
+Takrim participated in the 42nd King Abdulaziz International Hafezul Quran Competition held in Mecca, Saudi Arabia in 2022, in which 153 Hafez from 111 countries participated.
+In the fourth category of the competition, Takrim won the third place and won a prize of 1 lakh riyals.
 Takrim won the first place in the 26th edition of the Dubai International Quran Competition in 2023.

 Early life

-Hafez Saleh Ahmad Takrim was born on December 31, 2008, in Syed Bari of Umarpur, a village of Shailjana Union near the Jamuna River, in Chauhali Upazila, Sirajganj District.
+Saleh Ahmad Takrim was born on December 31, 2008, in Syed Bari of Umarpur, a village of Shailjana Union near the Jamuna River, in Chauhali Upazila, Sirajganj District.
 After the river broke down in Karalgras on Yamuna, he moved to Bhadra, a village in Tangail District.
-His father, Hafeez Syed Abdur Rahman, teaches in a madrasah in Savar, and his mother is a housewife.
+His father, Syed Abdur Rahman, teaches in a madrasah in Savar, and his mother is a housewife.